-\textbf{Teleoscoping differs from keyword searches.} Participants found that the ranking system differed from a normal keyword search.
-For many participants, it took some time to (1) differentiate results of a keyword search from results of a Rank operation; and (2) differentiate valid results that did not meet their expectations due to the documents that existed in the corpus from invalid results due to bugs or mental model inconsistencies.
-There were negative transfer effects from being used to keyword searches which took multiple sessions to unlearn.
+\textit{Diary Results}. \textbf{Using \textit{Teleoscope} differed from keyword search paradigms.} Participants found that the Rank operation differed significantly from keyword search operations they had previously used.
+For many participants, it took some time to (1) differentiate the output of a keyword search from the output of a Rank operation; and (2) to differentiate valid results that did not meet their expectations due to the documents that existed in the corpus from invalid results due to bugs in the system or mental model inconsistencies.
+There were negative transfer effects from prior familiarity with keyword searches that we noticed took participants multiple sessions to unlearn.

 For example, P1 searched for ``palliative'' and was \italicquoteinline{...surprised by how many posts were about animals at end of life, which does not fit our defined research topic.} P1 then wished \italicquoteinline{...there was a feature that would take everything I had already put within one group and give me `more like this'}, which was exactly what the Rank operation was designed to do.
 Multiple participants corroborated this sentiment in their diaries (P5, P7, P8).
-This indicated a problem in the participants' mental model, likely due to (1) how we were representing the Rank operation on the workspace; (2) our training, documentation and support materials; and (3) not enough time to learn the tool.
+This indicated problems in the participants' mental model, likely due to (1) how we were representing the Rank operation on the workspace; (2) our training, documentation and support materials; and (3) not enough time to learn the tool.

-However, P1 reported for their third session that they spent a long time looking through documentation and support videos to understand the possibilities of Teleoscope:
+However, P1 reported for their third session that they spent a long time looking through the documentation and support videos the research team developed to understand the possibilities of \textit{Teleoscope}: